 Anyone visiting Iceland in March can expect Sunrise to appear at around 8:30 AM and sunset will be at about 6:30 PM.
 This at least makes for ‘normal’ day hours for those who don’t live near the Arctic Circle.

 Iceland in March is not quite tourist season yet and, because of this, the cost of everything is slightly lower.
 Flights and accommodation will be more affordable, while tours and activities may cost you a bit less compared to peak season.
 You’ll also find car rentals to be cheaper in March.
-This makes travelling to Iceland in March a financially smart option.
+This makes traveling to Iceland in March a financially smart option.
 Check Airbnb for the best rates and save $45 off your first booking.
+If you love camping then check out these Iceland campsites.

 The only downside is that many accommodation places will close during the low season, as staying open with no guest is too costly for them.
 For this reason, the accommodation that is available is likely to fill up fast – so booking in advance is crucial.